Capacity of parties to a contract

 The contracts with the lunatic person are void, but if it can be proved that during the formation of the contract the person was not lunatic and he was a sound mind person then the contract can be valid and can be enforced in the court of law.

 Idiots are the persons who lost their thinking capacity and they are unable to make rational judgments.
 So, the contract with an idiot person is void.

 c) Drunkards / Intoxicated

 A person who is under intoxication due to having alcohol or drugs is called a drunkard or intoxicated person.
 These types of persons are similar to lunatics.
 And, the contract with the intoxicated person is void.

 3. Persons Disqualified by Law

-Apart from minors and unsound mind person, the person who is disqualified or barred from entering into a contract by the law of land, Such a person cannot form or enter into a contract.
-Therefore contract made by or with the person who is disqualified by law from entering into a contract is void.
+Apart from minors and unsound mind persons, the person who is disqualified or barred from entering into a contract by the law of land, Such a person cannot form or enter into a contract.
+Therefore contract made by or with a person who is disqualified by law from entering into a contract is void.